5 critical factors in a successful Employment Pass application

 The first step is to do a Self Assessment Tool Test (SAT) provided by the Ministry of Manpower (MOM).
 This test will help you understand the requirements needed for a successful application and also let you know if you qualify for an Employment Pass.

-Although this test does not guarantee your application getting approved or rejected, if your test shows that you are eligible for an Employment Pass, the MOM has indicated that there is a 90% chance that you will get your application approved.
+Although this test does not guarantee your application’s approval , the MOM has indicated that there is a 90% chance that you will get your application approved if the test shows that you are eligible for an Employment Pass.

 Fixed monthly salary

 Your salary plays a huge role in your application.
-For your application to be successful, you are required to have a fixed monthly salary of at least S$4,500.
-If you have more experience in the work force, your salary has to be higher than the minimum salary.
-Generally, S$6000 to S$7000 is a good benchmark.
-Do note that each case is subjected to MOM approval.
+For your application to be successful, you are required to have a fixed monthly salary of at least S$5,000depending on your age, qualification and your company’s business sector.
+Older candidates will need higher salaries to qualify.
+Generally, S$6,000 to S$7,000 is a good benchmark.
+Do note that cases are subjected to MOM approval.

 Salaries are based on your skills and experience.
 If you do not meet the salary criteria, you will not be able to apply for an Employment Pass.
 You may however be eligible to apply for an S Pass.

-An S Pass is for mid skilled foreign employees.
-You need to have a fixed monthly salary of at least $2,200.
+An S Pass is for mid-skilled foreign employees.
+You need to have a fixed monthly salary of at least S$3,000.
 Diploma holders are welcome to apply for an S pass.
 Before applying, your passport validity has to be at least for 7 months.
 You can also do the Self Assessment Tool Test listed above to see if you qualify for an S Pass.

-Singapore highly values tertiary education and bachelors or post-graduate degrees when it comes to issuing Employment Passes.
+Singapore highly values tertiary education and bachelor’s or post-graduate degrees when it comes to issuing Employment Passes.
 Where the base criteria of salary and your company’s paid-up capital (see below) have been met, having more degrees and certifications from reputable institutions is likely to increase the chance of your EP being approved.
-Candidates who obtained their qualification from a Singapore institution also have an advantage.
+Candidates who obtained their qualifications from a Singapore institution also have an advantage.

 If you do not have a tertiary degree, it can be compensated with an excellent employment history and high salary.
 Each application is evaluated based on its own merits – but we find candidates with a tertiary degree typically have an easier time being processed and approved.